tauri-apps/wry/MIGRATION.md

 bug was fixed upstream in WebKitGTK 2.44, so this branch removes the workaround.
 Fcitx/Fcitx5 and IBus inline preedit composition now work correctly for CJK users.

+**Runtime requirement:** wry's `webkit6` feature gate only requires WebKitGTK 2.42 at compile time.
+On a runtime older than 2.44, the original popup-positioning bug is back with no workaround left in the code — make sure your deployment target ships webkitgtk-6.0 ≥ 2.44 if inline CJK composition matters to you.

 **If your application added its own workaround** for broken preedit positioning or dropped first characters during composition, you can likely remove it after migrating — test CJK input to confirm.